Inside the #VanLife Phenomenon: 21 Facts You Need to Know

 A Brief #VanLife Timeline

-Though it may seem like a new phenomenon, living on the road certainly isn’t something brand new.
+Though it may seem like a new phenomenon, living on the road certainly isn’t something new.
 In fact, in 1880, the first luxury “land yacht” was created by Englishman William Gordon Stables.
 It allowed him to travel in comfort (albeit very, very slowly).

-At Woodstock 1969, the Volkswagen “hippie” vans first made their way onto the scene and became both a lifestyle choice and a symbol of anti-consumerism, which appealed (and still appeals) to many people who choose to downsize their living situations.
-In 2001, Sprinter vans became popular thanks to their new non-commercial availability in the United States and because they were still spacious yet more efficient than the traditional RV.
+In 2001, Sprinter vans became popular thanks to their non-commercial availability in the United States and because they were still spacious yet more efficient than the traditional RV.

 The Hashtag Origins

-The origins of #VanLife can be traced back to 2012, when a former corporate employee Foster Huntington gave up his lucrative life in the concrete jungle to live in a van full-time and documented many of his adventures on Instagram.
-Though he no longer lives fully in a van, the hashtag’s popularity has grown.
+The origins of #VanLife can be traced back to 2012, when a former corporate employee, Foster Huntington, gave up his lucrative life in the concrete jungle to live in a van full-time and documented many of his adventures on Instagram.

 The Vehicle